timjrobinson/codeflows/README.md

 It's currently only available as a plugin for Cloud9 but please feel free to create a plugin for your favorite IDE and add a link to this readme.

+## Contributing

+### Cloud9 Plugin

+Making changes to this plugin and testing them is quite simple.
+Here's how:

+- Fork this project
+- Create a new Cloud9 workspace from the Github url of your fork.
+- `mkdir ~/.c9/plugins`
+- `ln -s ~/workspace/plugins/cloud9 ~/.c9/plugins/codeflows`
+- Reload your environment with ?debug=2 in the url

+Codeflows will now be loaded in your environment and you can make changes to plugins/cloud9 then refresh and you'll immediately see them in action.

+For more information on developing plugins for Cloud9 see https://cloud9-sdk.readme.io/docs

 ## License

 MIT